Authors of new craft book ‘Everything Oz’ show us how to make a ‘World Famous Field-O-Poppies’ read more

 These stunning giant flowers look fantastic in bunches and can be made to any size.
 They are great to use big as party decorations, or make in a smaller display for a table.

-Using the templates below (enlarge them depending on the size of poppies you are going for) for each poppy cut out five petals from red card, two stamen from black card and two leaves from green card.
+Using the templates below (enlarge them depending on the size of the paper poppies you are going for) for each poppy cut out five petals from red card, two stamen from black card and two leaves from green card.

 Flatten the petal folds out slightly.
 To make the petal 3D, overlap the base of the petal where there is a slit.
 Staple in place.
 Repeat for all the petals.